 - I have acted as Inquiry Counsel for provincial fatality inquiries.

-- I Chair our firm’s quarterly litigation meetings, and am responsible for providing an overview of new developments and noteworthy cases that may impact our clients.
+- I co-chair our firm’s quarterly litigation meetings, and am responsible for providing an overview of new developments and noteworthy cases that may impact our clients.

 - Member, Alberta Civil Trial Lawyers Association (ACTLA).